-We operate in markets that are subject to competitive pressures that could affect selling prices or demand for our products.
+We operate in markets that are subject to competitive pressures that could affect selling prices or demand for our products

 We compete on the basis of product performance, quality, service and/or price.
-Competitors' behavior related to these areas could potentially have significant impacts on our financial results.
+Competitors' behavior related to these, among other areas, could potentially have significant impacts on our financial results.
 Our competitive strategy is to design and manufacture high quality products at the lowest possible cost.
 Our strategy is to also increase selling prices to offset rising costs of raw materials and components.
 Competitive pricing pressures may not allow us to offset some or all of our increased costs through pricing actions.
 Alternatively, if raw material and component costs decline, the Company may not be able to maintain current pricing levels.
+We may face increased competition due to the rapid development and rising use of artificial intelligence (AI) and machine learning technologies.
+Failure to adopt and incorporate such technologies to improve productivity, manufacturing technology or support functional teams may put us at a long-term competitive disadvantage.
 Competition could also affect future selling prices or demand for our products which could have an adverse impact on our results of operations, financial condition and cash flows.

-Volatility in currency exchange rates may adversely affect our financial condition, results of operations and cash flows.
+Volatility in currency exchange rates may adversely affect our financial condition, results of operations and cash flows

-Our international operations accounted for approximately 8% of our Net sales in 2022.
+Our international operations accounted for approximately 8% of our Net sales in 2023.
 We are exposed to the effects (both positive and negative) that fluctuating exchange rates have on translating the financial statements of our international operations, most of which are denominated in local currencies, into the U.S. dollar.
 Fluctuations in exchange rates may affect product demand and reported profits in our international operations.
 In addition, currency fluctuations may affect the prices we pay suppliers for materials used in our products, along with other local costs incurred in foreign countries for foreign entities with U.S. dollar functional currency.
 As a result, fluctuating exchange rates may adversely impact our results of operations and cash flows.